 - The filters are easy to change

-- Great for trapping dust – makes the air easier to breathe
+- Great for trapping allergens and dust – make the air easier to breathe

-The BreatheSmart Flex is actually rated to purify air in 700 square foot spaces but we added it to this list because it is very reasonably priced, has a lifetime warranty, and is more than adequate for 500 square foot spaces.
-It has a sleep and “lights out” mode too so the fan won’t disturb you at night if you decide to put it in your bedroom.
-This is a great option if you need a purifier to trap pollen, pet fur, dander, allergens and dust.
+The BreatheSmart Flex is actually rated to purify the air in 700 square foot spaces but we added it to this list because it is very reasonably priced, has a lifetime warranty, and is more than adequate for 500 square foot spaces.
+It has a sleep mode and “lights out” mode so the fan won’t disturb you at night if you decide to put it in your bedroom.
+This is a great option if you need a purifier to trap pollen, pet fur, dander, allergens, and dust.
 Plus, the true HEPA filter removes almost 100% of particles over .03 microns, lasts longer than the other purifiers on our list at over 6 months, and is easy to replace.

 Features to Look for in an Air Purifier for 500 sq. ft.

 Should you choose a device that isn’t on our list, be sure to keep your eye out for the following key features in purifiers for 500 square feet:

 - Compact design since you will have less space to put it in

 Benefits of an Air Purifier for 500 Square Feet

 The most immediate benefit that we noticed with the air purifiers that we tested above was that they made the air easier to breathe almost immediately.
 They have a near-instant impact on the quality of indoor air.
 They also help to alleviate seasonal allergy symptoms and remove a significant amount of dust particles from the air.